douglasgscofield/bioinfo/README.md

 A handful of bioinformatics scripts:

+**exonerate-protein2genome-gff-to-fasta.pl**
+ takes a genome file and `exonerate --model protein2genome --showfeaturegff true` output and produces DNA and protein sequences for each `gene` reported.
+ The GFF from exonerate is a bit different than standard GFFs, and this script handles those cases.

 **fqSplit.pl**
  splits a FastQ file into a selected number of files, each named with a given prefix.
 Does not handle compressed input or output, see its help (run with no options) for how to handle compressed input/output.